opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 ### Failing to declare dividends and misuse of company funds

-176    Ram claimed that Navin and/or Mrs Navin caused Evergreen to fail to declare and pay dividends since 1994.[\[note: 207\]](#Ftn_207) This was yet another example of Ram making overreaching unsubstantiated claims in these proceedings.
+176    Ram claimed that Navin and/or Mrs Navin caused Evergreen to fail to declare and pay dividends since 1994.[^207] This was yet another example of Ram making overreaching unsubstantiated claims in these proceedings.

 177    Before September 2006, Ram was the majority shareholder.
 I found it unbelievable that Navin and/or Mrs Navin could have caused Evergreen to not declare dividends without Ram’s agreement.
-In any event, Evergreen’s financial statements show that dividends were declared for financial years 2001 (but paid in 2002),[\[note: 208\]](#Ftn_208) 2007,[\[note: 209\]](#Ftn_209) 2010,[\[note: 210\]](#Ftn_210) and 2013.[\[note: 211\]](#Ftn_211) However, directors’ fees had been paid every year up to 2016.
+In any event, Evergreen’s financial statements show that dividends were declared for financial years 2001 (but paid in 2002),[^208] 2007,[^209] 2010,[^210] and 2013.[^211] However, directors’ fees had been paid every year up to 2016.
 In the circumstances of this company, I did not think it mattered that much whether the shareholders received their returns by way of directors’ fees or dividends.
 In my view, Ram had no cause for complaint, at least while he remained a director.
 Following Ram’s removal as a director in 2016, payment of dividends would become more important.
 However, this is now moot since I have ordered that Navin buys out Ram’s shares in Evergreen.

 178    I also dismissed Ram’s complaint that Navin misused company funds to make various payments.
-No evidence whatsoever was produced in support of his allegations, as Ram admitted in closing submissions.[\[note: 212\]](#Ftn_212)
+No evidence whatsoever was produced in support of his allegations, as Ram admitted in closing submissions.[^212]

 ### Evergreen’s participation in these proceedings

 179    Evergreen was represented by the same lawyers who acted for Navin and Mrs Navin.
-Ram claimed that Navin and Mrs Navin breached their directors’ duties in procuring their solicitors to represent Evergreen and in procuring or allowing Evergreen’ active participation in these proceedings beyond what was appropriate for a nominal party.[\[note: 213\]](#Ftn_213)
+Ram claimed that Navin and Mrs Navin breached their directors’ duties in procuring their solicitors to represent Evergreen and in procuring or allowing Evergreen’ active participation in these proceedings beyond what was appropriate for a nominal party.[^213]

 180    In my view, Ram’s claim was wholly unmeritorious and I dismissed it.